jack4Lindsay/tag/README.md

 - The teleportation ability is no longer based on map objects / NPCs.
 You will be teleported to a random location on the map rather than a random object
 - The tiny ability has been changed to the mist effect!
 The mist effect puts a thick mist around the tagger, lowering their chances of seeing a runner
 - More points are given for using abilities and for tagging.
 We have to buy those skins somehow!
 - CUSTOM IMPORTING!
 I am very excited to say that there is now a custom importing process for Tag.
 This allows you to import custom map objects, custom skins, and a custom map if you wish.
-There will soon be a link here to a document that will explain how to create a custom file
+See the custom importing PDF file for more information.